sfgco/books/README.md

 ### Under the Hood

-- **Vue.js**: In Frappe Books, Vue.js powers the front-end, enabling a reactive and component-based UI.
+- **Vue.js**: In Green Bar By SFGCO, Vue.js powers the front-end, enabling a reactive and component-based UI.
 It ensures seamless interactions and dynamic updates, giving users a modern, responsive experience.

-- **Electron**: Electron is used to package Frappe Books as a standalone desktop application, allowing it to run offline and provide a native-like experience across Windows, macOS, and Linux.
+- **Electron**: Electron is used to package Green Bar By SFGCO as a standalone desktop application, allowing it to run offline and provide a native-like experience across Windows, macOS, and Linux.

-- **SQLite**: Frappe Books uses SQLite as its local database.
+- **SQLite**: Green Bar By SFGCO uses SQLite as its local database.
 All financial data, transactions, and configurations are stored securely in an SQLite file on the user's machine.

 ## Production Setup